 Mystery Agony Aunt

-Katie (Kellie Martin - The Christmas Ornament) always wanted to pursue a career in writing but when her mum fell ill and she gave up on her dreams to take care of her she decided on a more secure career in accountancy with one of her clients being the Bellport Herald.
+Katie (Kellie Martin - The Christmas Ornament) always wanted to pursue a career in writing but when her mum fell ill, and she gave up on her dreams to take care of her, she decided on a more secure career in accountancy with one of her clients being the Bellport Herald.
 Everyone in Bellport loves the Herald because of "Dear Viola", the advice column, which after the original Dear Viola retired Katie took over on the promise from the paper's owner to keep it a secret.
-It leads to Katie giving advice to "Lost Love", Russ (Jefferson Brown - Silent Hill: Revelation), a widowed father with a daughter who is struggling with how to move on.
-As they correspond through the letters with Katie giving advice as Viola saying it is time for him to move on, she starts to fall for him which makes things complicated when he starts dating an attractive new woman who comes to town.
+It leads to Katie giving advice to "Lost Love", Russ (Jefferson Brown - Silent Hill: Revelation), a widowed father who is struggling with how to move on whilst caring for his daughter.
+As they correspond through the letters, with Katie giving advice as Viola saying it is time for him to move on, she starts to fall for him which makes things complicated when he starts dating an attractive new woman who comes to town.

-When you watch a lot of movies you go through that barrier and you no longer get as frustrated by unoriginal movies or those which are cheesy as you might once have done but instead accept them for what they are.
-That brings me to "Dear Viola" the sort of movie which gets shown on TV in the afternoon because the sort of person who is at home in the afternoon and looking for a movie to watch is probably after light entertainment rather than hard hitting realism.
-It does mean that "Dear Viola" is not the most demanding of movies and relies heavily on the simplest of charms but it kind of works.
+When you watch a lot of movies you go through that barrier and you no longer get as frustrated by unoriginal movies or those which are cheesy as you might once have done, but instead accept them for what they are.
+That brings me to "Dear Viola" the sort of movie which gets shown on TV in the afternoon because the sort of person who is at home in the afternoon and looking for a movie to watch is probably after light entertainment rather than hard hitting drama.
+It means that "Dear Viola" is not the most demanding of movies and relies heavily on the simplest of charms but it kind of works.

 Because "Dear Viola" trades on familiarity the acting is more a case of did the director pick the right people to fit in with the feel of the movie and director Laurie Lynd did.
 Kellie Martin whilst OTT on doing the mild mannered stuff is also sweet and likeable whilst Jefferson Brown has that handsome father thing going on in that laid back sort of way.